This knitting needle guide is for beginners. You’ll choose cool knitting needles like a pro :).

 The Best Beginner Needle Sizes

-The needle size you use relies on what yarn weight your particular garment calls for.
-If you’re unsure, the yarn label recommends a needle size.
-Easy.
+The needle size relies on what yarn weight your particular garment needs.
+The yarn label recommends a needle size.

 Is It Easier To Knit With Big Or Small Needles?

-Bigger size needles are best for beginners because they are easier to handle.
+Bigger size needles are best for beginners.
 Knitting with larger needles and yarn makes larger stitches.
-Your project knits up much faster than if you used small needles.

 What’s The Best Needle Size For Beginners?